Salmankhan336/LAB2/worksheet.md

 how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.

+He is -68 years,-2 weeks, and -4 days old today

 2. Bjarne Stroustrup, the creator of the C++ programming